cmextension/-hugo-cmlivedeal-docs/content/hiddenmenuitem/_index.md

 with “merchants” is the alias of “Merchant” menu item, “merchant-username” is the username of the merchant.

 To create hidden menu items for these pages, you create a new menu, name it whatever you like, for example “Hidden menu”.
-Create new menu items for “Coupon download” page and “Merchant” page in this new menu, as long as you don’t assign this new menu to a menu module and display the module in your front-end, “Coupon download” menu item and “Merchant” menu item are not displayed in your front-end.
+Create new menu items for “Coupon download” page and “Merchant” page in this new menu, as long as you don't assign this new menu to a menu module and display the module in your front-end, “Coupon download” menu item and “Merchant” menu item are not displayed in your front-end.